Certifiable Factor Graph Optimization: Abstract

-In this paper, we show that these two paradigms, which have thus far been treated as essentially independent in the literature, can be naturally synthesized into a unified framework for \emph{certifiable factor graph optimization}.
-The key insight enabling this synthesis is that factor graph structure is \emph{preserved} under Shor's relaxation and Burer-Monteiro factorization: applying these transformations to a QCQP with an associated factor graph representation yields a lifted problem that admits a factor graph model with \emph{identical} connectivity, in which the variables and factors are simple one-to-one algebraic transformations (\emph{lifts}) of those appearing in the original QCQP.
-We show that this structural preservation enables the Riemannian Staircase methodology for certifiable estimation to be implemented and deployed using the same mature, highly-performant factor graph libraries and workflows already ubiquitously employed throughout robotics and computer vision, making certifiable estimation as straightforward to design and deploy as conventional factor graph inference.
+We show that the \emph{factor graph} and \emph{certifiable estimation} paradigms, which have thus far been treated as essentially independent in the literature, can be naturally synthesized into a unified framework for \emph{certifiable factor graph optimization} that combines the ease of use of the former with the strong performance guarantees of the latter. \emph{Factor graphs} provide a convenient modular modeling language that enables practitioners to easily design and deploy a wide variety of high-performance robotic state estimation systems by composing simple reusable building blocks; however, inference in these models is typically performed using \emph{local} optimization methods that can converge to significantly suboptimal solutions, a serious concern in safety-critical applications.
+Conversely, \emph{certifiable estimators} based upon convex relaxation are provably capable of recovering \emph{verifiably globally optimal} state estimates in many practical settings; however, the computational cost of solving the large-scale relaxations that they employ necessitates the use of specialized, structure-exploiting optimization methods that require substantial expertise and manual effort to implement, significantly hampering their practical deployment.
+The key insight enabling our synthesis of these paradigms is that the core mathematical constructions used to develop certifiable estimators (Shor's relaxation and Burer-Monteiro factorization) inherit a factor graph structure from the original problem: applying these transformations to a QCQP-representable estimation task with an associated factor graph model yields a \emph{lifted} problem with \emph{identical} factor graph connectivity whose constituent variables and factors are simple one-to-one algebraic transformations (\emph{lifts}) of those appearing in the original QCQP's factor graph.
+This correspondence enables the Riemannian Staircase methodology for certifiable estimation to be easily instantiated and deployed using the same mature, highly-performant factor graph libraries and workflows already ubiquitously employed throughout robotics and computer vision.
+Experimental evaluation on a variety of pose graph optimization, landmark SLAM, and range-aided SLAM benchmarks demonstrates that our certifiable factor graph optimization methodology enables the implementation of certifiable estimators that are functionally equivalent to current state-of-the-art \emph{hand-designed}, \emph{problem-specific} methods, while dramatically reducing the required implementation effort from the order of \emph{months} to \emph{hours}.